 Another favorite of mine is the hot stream at Landmannalaugar, a region in the Icelandic highlands famous for its orange and brown rhyolite mountains.
 You can only access this natural paradise by 4×4 or by bus, don’t even attempt to go with a regular car as you will need to cross several rivers to get there which is not covered in your insurance!
 You will find some simple facilities in Landmannalaugar, such as a place for cooking and some toilets and showers.
 Just a two minute walk from here is the hot stream where you can bathe and warm up.
 If you want to read more about Landmannalaugar, read my post about my solo adventures while hiking here and hiking the famous Laugavegur hike that starts right from here!

-Third on my list of Blue Lagoon alternatives is Seljavallalaug.
+Third on my list of free geothermal pools in Iceland is Seljavallalaug.
 This one is a bit off the beaten path since there are no signs directing you in the right way.
 However, it’s not too hard, you just have to know it.
 When driving along the south coast, take the 242 just before Skogar (when coming from Reykjavík) and turn into the road, which shortly after becomes unpaved.
 Drive carefully because there are quite a few potholes and drive as far as you can.
 Then park your car and hike further up into the valley, it’s about a fifteen minute walk on an unclear trail and sometimes on the banks of the river.
 Make sure to stay to the left and eventually your will reach the Seljavallalaug pool.
 There are changing rooms here but they did not look ehm, very clean.
 The water however is nice and warm and the view is simply stunning!

 Grottá Hot Pool, Reykjavík

 All the way at the end of town, basically where you can go any further, is the Grottá Island (more like a peninsula) with a lighthouse.
 Just before this, you will find a tiny hot pool, suitable to fit three to four people.
 When I got here, it was already occupied by others (I came on a Sunday) but if you are early or outside of the high season, you may be able to soak up some thermal water here.
+It’s definitely one of the best free hot springs in Iceland!

 The hot pool of your accommodation